UKCloud/documentation/articles/azure/azs-how-create-vm-image-portal.md

 1. Log in to your Linux VM using secure shell (SSH).

-2. Run the following command: `sudo su` and enter your root password.
+2. Run the following command: `sudo su` and enter your user password.

 3. Run the following command: `shutdown && waagent -deprovision+user -force`.